The Overland Track 'Art' Walk

 Tasmania’s Overland Track is famous the world over and our signature trip is the way to experience it in classic style.
 Across six days, our most popular Overland experience completes the full journey from World Heritage-listed Cradle Mountain to Lake St Clair.

 The fully guided walk begins at Waldheim in Cradle Valley and journeys some 65 kilometres through to Lake St Clair, Australia’s deepest natural lake.
-Our signature adventure does not include multiple side trips, but there is the opportunity on Day 4 to summit Mount Ossa.
+Our signature trip does not include multiple side trips, but there is the opportunity on Day 4 to summit Mount Ossa.

 The Overland Track is challenging and takes time.
 Our guides are responsible for time management.
 Our first priority is to complete the track safely.
 We're thrilled to have Peter join us and offer his experience.
 It helps to plan for and make the most of each day's opportunities.
 It's best for you to expect to be flexible so we can adapt to weather conditions and the capacity of the group.
 The first and last day are dedicated to walking and offer few opportunities to paint.
 During wet weather, workshops will take place in the huts at the end of each day.